WhoIsJack/DySTrack/docs/source/intro/howitworks.rst

    3. Start the relevant macro editor / automation tool suite
    4. Select your acquisition settings and target directory

-4. Double-check that everything is ready to growing
+4. **Double-check that everything is ready to growing**

-5. Start the macro/workflow in the microscope software
+5. **Start the macro/workflow in the microscope software**

-6. Monitor the microscope for the first few time points to ensure everything is running as intended
+6. **Monitor the microscope for the first few time points to ensure everything is running as intended**

-   * It can be useful to configure remote access to the microscope PC to check back at later points if necessary
+   * *Tip:* It can be useful to configure remote access to the microscope PC to check back at later points if necessary.

-7. After the experiment
+7. **After the experiment**

    * The DySTrack manager can be stopped by pressing ``ESC`` in the command line
    * The microscope software and hardware should be shut down as usual
    * The main scan images/stacks for each position and time point are saved as separate files